Computed Tomography Certificate Courses and Requirements →

 Two Tracks for Prospective Students

-The program is a two-semester didactic face-to-face program with an optional clinical practicum.
+The program is a two-semester didactic hybrid/remote program with an optional clinical practicum.
 This certificate program will include all the content category requirements within the ARRT Computed Tomography Examination for Patient Care and Safety, Imaging Procedures, Physics and Instrumentation.

 - Health Screenings